wangchangli/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####2.
 Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+See the first code cell output of "Include an exploratory visualization of the dataset" in the traffic_Sign_Classifier.html for the visualization of the dataset(include data distribution chart).

-![alt text][data_distribution.png]

 ###Design and Test a Model Architecture

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because the color of the traffic sign doesn't matter, and it also accelerates the training process.
+As a first step, I decided to convert the images to grayscale because the color of the traffic sign doesn't affect the result, and it also accelerates the training process.

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][gray_before.png]
-![alt text][gray_after.png]
+See the first code cell output of "Pre-process the Data Set"  in the traffic_Sign_Classifier.html for the gray images.

 As a last step, I normalized the image data  to the range (-1,1) because it makes the optimizer to do its job easily as mentioned in the lesson.